example42/psick/docs/hiera.md

 `Hiera 4`, used from `Puppet` versions 4.3 to 4.8, introduced the possibility of defining, inside a module, the default values of each class parameter using `Hiera`.

-The actual user data, outside modules, was configured by a global ```/etc/puppetlabs/puppet/hiera.yaml``` file, which defines `Hiera` configurations for every `Puppet` environment.
+The actual user data, outside modules, was configured by a global ```/etc/puppetlabs/puppet/hiera.yaml``` file, which defines `Hiera` configurations for every `Puppet environment`.

 With `Hiera 5` is possible to have environment specific configurations, so we can have a ```hiera.yaml``` inside a environment directory which may be different for each environment: